mdditt2000/openshift-4-7/QuickStartGuide.md

 ```
 (tmos)# create net self 10.128.2.82/14 allow-service all vlan openshift_vxlan
 ```
 Subnet comes from the creating the hostsubnets.
-Used .82 to be consisten with BigIP internal interface
+Used .82 to be consistent with BigIP internal interface

 ## Create a new partition on your BIG-IP system
 ```
 (tmos)# create auth partition openshift
 ```
-This needs to match the partition in the controller contiguration
+This needs to match the partition in the controller configuration

 ## Create CIS Controller, BIG-IP credentials and RBAC Authentication